-Dist Task rict EstNbr EstName MOINbr Date Code TaskName Status MOI Agenda 35 P165S OK Foods, Inc. LWA00060 15303G 2018-01-03 04C05 Poultry Good Commercial Practices Finalized On Tuesday, January 02, 2018, at approximately 0525 hours, while performing the Good Commercial Practices Task, I observed DOAs, too numerous to count.
+Dist rict EstNbr EstName MOINbr Date Task Code TaskName Status MOI Agenda 35 P165S OK Foods, Inc. LWA00060 15303G 2018-01-03 04C05 Poultry Good Commercial Practices Finalized On Tuesday, January 02, 2018, at approximately 0525 hours, while performing the Good Commercial Practices Task, I observed DOAs, too numerous to count.
 It was 17 degrees F. The trailers of birds had shield boards on the front end and back end of the end cages, and side shield boards on approximately 1/4 of each cage, leaving 3/4 of each cage exposed to the weather conditions.
 I met with (b) (6) about the conditions and my concern of numerous DOAs.
-I asked (b) (6) were additional ways to keep the birds warm.
+I asked (b) (6) if there were additional ways to keep the birds warm.
 He stated that there wasn't.
-I met with (b) (6) (b) (6) counts of DOAs. (b) (6) presented me with the record that indicated a high number of DOAs in the morning weather conditions, and quite a significant reduction as weather temperatures warmed. (b) (6) had also met with Plant Manager Amelia Lawhorn regarding the distance the birds were hauled and if the trailers were going to be tarped or if there were some other measures going to be implemented to protect the birds from the cold.
+I met with (b) (6) if there were additional ways to keep the birds warm.
+He stated that there wasn't.
+I met with the record that indicated a high number of DOAs in the morning weather conditions, and quite a significant reduction as weather temperatures warmed. (b) (6) if there warmed. (b) (6) had also met with Plant Manager Amelia Lawhorn regarding this issue.
+He had requested information regarding the distance the birds were hauled and if the trailers were going to be tarped or if there were some other measures going to be implemented to protect the birds from the cold.
 She said that she would have to get with Live Haul for that information.
 She returned to the USDA office approximately 7AM Wednesday.
-She said that she was told that the birds had been hauled about 50 miles and that the trucks stopped for 15 minutes about half way to let the birds warm up. (b) (6) asked how stopping alongside the road would allow the birds to "warm up" when the temperature was in the mid teens. (b) (6) also asked about if/when measures were going to be taken to protect the birds from the cold.
+She said that she was told that the birds had been hauled about 50 miles and that the trucks stopped for 15 minutes about half way to let the birds warm up. (b) (6) asked how stopping alongside the road would allow the birds to "warm up" when the temperature was in the mid teens. "(b) (6) also asked about if/when measures were going to be taken to protect the birds from the cold.
 She said that they were going to begin adding boards to the outside of the cages.
 She said that they may have done some of